team-vision2020/final-update-md/main.md

 In many of these settings such as image denoising or brightening, the modifications applied to the image (noise, etc.) are either consistent across the dataset or is known a priori.
 Our task is different from these previous work as our filter functions are unknown, but we have examples of unfiltered \& filtered images.
 Therefore, we decompose this task of filter inversion into two separate tasks, one is filter identification given an input image and the other is filter inversion given a known filter.
 Filter identification for an image is a classification task while filter inversion is a regression task estimating the filter inverses.

-The problem of filter identification actually mirrors closely that of identification of camera source based on camera noise and there are several piece of literature regarding this topic.
+The problem of filter identification actually mirrors closely that of identification of camera source from images.
+The idea behind these methods is to exploit noise profiles inherent in cameras to identify the camera source based on a given image.
+There are several pieces of literature on this topic

+based on camera noise and there are several piece of literature regarding this topic.
 While there have been several paper on this topic previously using traditional expert feature based techniques [need references], we particularly follow convolutional neural network based approaches that have shown good results in the past two years, specifically

 ##### Deep learning for source camera identification on mobile devices
 https://arxiv.org/abs/1710.01257